 If you are wondering how to file a charge of employment discrimination and the potential outcomes of your claim, the EEOC may proceed in the following ways:

-File a Lawsuit Against Your Employer in West Virginia
+Filing a Lawsuit Against Your Employer in West Virginia

 Suing for wrongful termination in West Virginia is possible only after the EEOC grants you the Notice of Right to Sue.
-Before you file lawsuit against employers for wrongful termination, be sure you can clearly identify the law that your employer broke and how it affected your finances and professional career.
+Before you file a lawsuit against employers for wrongful termination, be sure you can clearly identify the law that your employer broke and how it affected your finances and professional career.
 When you file a lawsuit against your employer in West Virginia, you must provide evidence such as hiring and firing documentation as well as witness testimonials.

 Terminated employees may wonder, “Can I file a lawsuit for wrongful termination and win the compensation I am asking for?”
 If you plan on filing a wrongful termination claim against employers, you should consider hiring a lawyer for your case.
 The process for how to file a wrongful termination lawsuit in WV can be lengthy and complicated without the help of an experienced attorney by your side.